jamartinezp/blankfactor_rest_automation/README.md

 #BlankFactor - Automation API REST

-# Pre-requisitos📋
+# Pre-requisites📋
-1. Java v1.8 update 151 o superior y JDK (variables de entorno configuradas)
+1. Java v1.8 update 151 or higher and JDK (Configured environment variables)
-2. IntelliJ IDEA (2021) o Eclipse IDE (Oxigen o Neon)
+2. IntelliJ IDEA (2021) or Eclipse IDE (Oxygen or Neon)
-3. Gradle v7.6 o superior
+3. Gradle v7.6 or higher
 4. Cucumber

-# Instalación 🔧
+# Installation 🔧
-- Importar el proyecto desde Eclipse o Intellij IDE bajo la estructura de un proyecto Gradle existente.
+- Import the project from Eclipse or Intellij IDE under the structure of an existing Gradle project.
-- Configurar JRE System Library con JavaSE-1.8
+- Configure JRE System Library with JavaSE-1.8
-- Configurar la codificación a UTF-8 al proyecto una vez sea importado.
+- Set the encoding to UTF-8 to the project once it is imported.

-# Compilar el proyecto y generar Wrapper 🔨
+# Compile the project and generate the Wrapper file 🔨
-- Para compilar el proyecto se debe ejecutar el comando: gradle clean build -x test
+- To compile the project, you have to execute the command: gradle clean build -x test
-- Para generar los archivos wrapper del proyecto se debe ejecutar el comando: gradle wrapper --gradle-distribution-url=https://services.gradle.org/distributions/gradle-7.6-all.zip
+- To generate the project wrapper files, execute the command: gradle wrapper --gradle-distribution-url=https://services.gradle.org/distributions/gradle-7.6-all.zip

-# Para Ejecutar Las Pruebas ⚙️
+# Run the tests ⚙️

-## Comandos de ejecucion 💻
+## Execution commands 💻
-- ejecutar todos los features: `gradle clean test aggregate --info`
+- Run all features: `gradle clean test aggregate --info`
-- ejecutar feature especifico: `gradle clean test clean test --tests "runners.nombreDelRunner" aggregate --info`
+- Run a specific feature: `gradle clean test clean test --tests "runners.RunnerName" aggregate --info`

-#Detalles Generales De La Implementación 💻
+# General implementation details 💻

-###🚧 La estructura completa del proyecto es la siguiente:
+### 🚧 The complete structure of the project is as follows:

 **src/main/java**
 + exceptions

-  Clases que capturan excepciones personalizadas cuando falla la automatización.
+  Classes that catch custom exceptions when the automation fails.

 + models

-  Clases con las que se construyen los modelos de datos, usando un builder cuando es necesario.
+  Classes with which data models are built, using a builder when necessary.

 + questions

-  Clases con las que se realizan las validaciones de las pruebas, se hace en forma de pregunta para conocer el resultado o estado en que se encuentra luego de haber ejecutado las tareas.
+  Classes with which the validations of the tests are carried out, it is done in the form of a question to know the result or state in which it is found after having executed the tasks.

 + tasks

-  Clases que realizan las acciones de alto nivel (proceso de negocio), se componen de llamados a interacciones u otras tareas.
+  Classes that perform high-level actions (business process), are composed of calls to interactions or other tasks.

-+ util
++ utils

-  Clases que contienen funcionalidades comunes.
+  Classes that contain commons functionalities.

 **src/test/java**
 + runners:

-  Clases para ejecutar la automatización con los escenarios indicados en el feature.
+  Classes to execute the automation with the scenarios indicated in the feature.

 + stepdefinitions:

-  Clases donde se acopla el lenguaje Gherkin con que se escriben los escenarios y el código java que va a ser ejecutado para la automatización.
+  Classes where the Gherkin language is coupled with which the scenarios and the java code to be executed for the automation are written.

 **src/test/resources**
 + data:

-  Datos de prueba utilizados por la automatización.
+  Test data used by the automation.

 + serenity.conf:

-  archivos de propiedades corresponden a una clase de archivos de texto, que permiten realizar la precarga de información a un aplicativo. para este caso se usa para almacenar la API Rest
+  property files correspond to a class of text files, which allow the preloading of information to an application. for this case it is used to store the Rest API

 + features:

-  Se encuentran los features del proyecto que es donde se escriben los escenarios o historias que lleva a cabo el usuario a nivel de negocio.
+  The features of the project are found, which is where the scenarios or stories carried out by the user at the business level are written.

-# Construido Con 🛠️
+# Built with 🛠️
-La automatización fue desarrollada con:
+The automation was developed with:
-- BDD - Estrategia de desarrollo
+- BDD - Development strategy
-- Screenplay (Patrón de diseño enfocado a desarrollo de pruebas automatizadas)
+- Screenplay (Design pattern focused on development of automated tests)
 - Gradle
 - Serenity API Rest
 - Cucumber
-- Serenity BDD - Biblioteca de código abierto para la generación de reportes-
+- Serenity BDD - Open source library for generating reports
-- Gherkin - Lenguaje Business Readable DSL (Lenguaje especifico de dominio legible por el negocio)
+- Gherkin - Business Readable DSL Language (Domain Specific Language readable by the business)